 We're talking about Pastor Andrew Brunson on home arrest right now, which is better than jail, but not quite home yet.

-I want to get I'm gonna ask one question.
+I'm going to ask one question.

 I want everybody to give me your thoughts.

-I'm gonna start with Jordan.
+I'm going to start with Jordan.

-What do you expect with the economic pressure on Turkey now?
+What do you, with the economic pressure on Turkey now, what do you expect to happen?

-You said earlier, the most expensive pastor in history uh to an economy falling apart, and is that going to uh uh again make it with the people of Turkey?
+As you said earlier, the most expensive pastor in history to an economy falling apart.

-I they are not that radicalized overall, and I think that they may have been okay with a strong man talking Turkish nationalism, but his full embrace of almost Islamic, this kind of modern Islamic radicalism, I would call it, is is not I I just does it sell to the people, and I think he's on the brink.
+And I think that they may have been okay with a strong man talking Turkish nationalism, but his full embrace of almost Islamic, this kind of modern Islamic radicalism, I would call it, is not, it just doesn't sell to the people.

 What do you think the next thing is here?